5l1v3r1/bradamsa-ng/README.md

 ## Introduction

 *bradamsa-ng* is a [Burp Suite](https://portswigger.net/burp/) extension that brings the power of the amazing [Radamsa](https://gitlab.com/akihe/radamsa) fuzzer to Intruder.
-It is heavily influenced by the original [*bradamsa* by *ikkisoft*](https://github.com/ikkisoft/bradamsa) and aims to fix some of its weaknesses while building upon its strengths.
+It is influenced by the original [*bradamsa* by *ikkisoft*](https://github.com/ikkisoft/bradamsa) and aims to fix some of its weaknesses while building upon its strengths.